Arachni/arachni/README.md

 ## Contributing

+(Before starting any work, please read the [instructions](https://github.com/Arachni/arachni/tree/experimental#source) for working with the source code.)

 We're happy to accept help from fellow code-monkeys and these are the steps you need to follow in order to contribute code: